 Brooke Reaves is the Editor-in-Chief and cofounder of The Texas Orator.
 She is a second-year majoring in Business Honors and Plan II Honors at UT Austin.
 She considers herself a strong classical liberal.
 Brooke looks forward to growing The Texas Orator’s community and increasing the free exchange of ideas on campus.
 Outside of her time with The Orator, she tutors with PlanTutoring, leads a creative writing club, takes too many classes, learns French, studies Texas history, and reads voraciously.
 Twitter/Instagram: @brookelinreaves

-Wes Dodson is a cofounder of and writer for The Texas Orator pursuing a Plan II and Marketing double-major.
+Wes Dodson is a Managing Editor and Law Editor for The Texas Orator pursuing a Plan II and Marketing double-major.
 A perennial holder of unpopular opinions, Wes approaches national politics from the classical liberal position, which he commonly describes as “small l” libertarianism.
 After arriving at UT, Wes became increasingly aware of and interested in the role of UT Student Government and has written analyses of the economics of SG and how it is used as a national politics dog whistle.
 He hopes to co-helm The Texas Orator through the rough waters of student journalism and expand the awareness of student opinions.
 Wes is currently working on a detailed historical account of UT Student Government.

-Brendon Sparkman is a cofounder of and writer for The Texas Orator as a fourth-year UT student majoring in English with a minor in Marketing.
+Brendon Sparkman is a Managing Editor for The Texas Orator as a fourth-year UT student majoring in English with a minor in Marketing.
 A staunch conservative, his writings focus predominantly on the long-term effects of social trends in America with something of a poetic flair.
 He is adamant in his desire to see The Orator become a major contender in the on-campus political sphere and is glad to see The Orator left in capable, passionate hands.
 Outside of The Orator, Brendon plays music locally and enjoys spending time on the river with his Bichon Frise.